Skip to main content

 They examine the best available medical and scientific evidence from around the world and summarise their findings into the SOPs.
 The SOPs are regularly reviewed and updated.

-However, because the SOPs are developed in Australia, the Veterans' Support Act specifies a process for ensuring that they are appropriate for the New Zealand situation before they are accepted for use here.
+However, because SOPs are developed in Australia, the Veterans’ Support Act specifies a process for ensuring they are appropriate for the NZ situation before they are adopted here.

-That process includes a New Zealand representative attending meetings of the RMA when they consider introducing or reviewing a SOP.
+In addition, a New Zealand representative attends meetings of the RMA when they consider introducing or reviewing a SOP.

 More information on the Veterans' Health Advisory Panel